abinit/abinit/doc/theory/wavefunctions.md

 *choose* the wavefunctions at $\kk$ and $\kk + \GG$ to be equal, or to make a linear combination of wavefunctions with the same energy.
 This is a choice of **gauge** that does not affect the value of physical observables.
-We prefer to work with the gauge
+In what follows we prefer to work with the gauge

 $$ \psi_{\kk + \GG}(\rr) = \psi_\kk(\rr) $$